Todd Loewen: MLA of 29th Alberta Legislature

+MLA of 30th Alberta Legislature

 Loewen was elected in the newly formed Central Peace-Notley electoral district in the 2019 Alberta general election capturing 75 per cent of the vote, defeating former New Democrat Minister of Energy Marg McCuaig-Boyd to sit in the 30th Legislature.

 In February 2021, Loewen argued for a regional based reopening strategy during the end of the second wave of the COVID-19 pandemic in Alberta.
 In April 2021, Loewen was one of 18 United Conservative members to sign an open letter to Premier Jason Kenney criticizing public health measures aimed to reduce the spread of COVID-19.
 On May 13, 2021 Loewen posted an open letter calling for Premier Jason Kenney to resign, and in the letter Loewen resigned his position as caucus chair, but did not resign from the United Conservative Party.
 Loewen's letter criticized Kenney's government for weak negotiations with the federal government, ignoring caucus members, delivering contradictory messages, failures in negotiations with doctors over billing, and the controversy regarding coal mining in the Eastern Slopes of the Rocky Mountains.

-On May 13, 2021, Loewen and fellow UCP MLA Drew Barnes were kicked out of the UCP caucus by a caucus-wide vote after both criticized the government response to COVID-19.
+On May 13, 2021, Loewen and fellow UCP MLA Drew Barnes were kicked out of the UCP caucus by a caucus-wide vote after both criticized the UCP government response to COVID-19.

-On June 1, 2022, Loewen registered his candidacy in the 2022 United Conservative Party leadership election, which is scheduled for October 6, 2022.
+On June 1, 2022, Loewen registered his candidacy in the 2022 United Conservative Party leadership election, which was scheduled for October 6, 2022.

 On October 6, 2022, Loewen received 7.7% of the vote.
 A total of 6,496 votes were cast for him in the 2022 United Conservative Party leadership election.
 The following day, he was readmitted into the UCP caucus.

+MLA of 31st Alberta Legislature

+In 2023 Loewen was elected to the 31st Alberta Legislature.
+He received a mandate letter for the Ministry of Forestry and Parks from Premier Danielle Smith in July 2023.

+On 1 November 2023 Loewen was interviewed at the Jasper Park Lodge as part of the Alberta Forests Products Association annual general meeting.
+He lamented the fact that the year was a record breaker for forest fires.
+He promised a departmental review of the wildfire response and emphasized the value of the forestry management process in deterring catastrophic wildfires.
+At the time 17,000 Albertans were employed directly by the industry.